MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/data-modeling.md

 # Data modeling: Designing your data structure

-When you're storing or viewing data for your app, an important part of the design is the data structure.
+When you're storing or viewing data with your app, an important part of the design is the data structure.
 Consider not just how the data will be used in one specific app or screen, but how others will use the data.
 Referring back to your personas, tasks, business process, and goals will help you define what data